leaningtech/labs/sites/browserpod/src/content/docs/14-reference/02-TextFile/00-write.md

 ---
 title: write
-description: Write data into the file
+description: "Write a string into a TextFile in a BrowserPod Pod's virtual filesystem, returning the number of bytes written."
 ---

 ```ts